MINDFULNESS: TAMING THE MONKEY

 “…educational and entertaining materials and products for use in school and at home, including children’s books, magazines, technology-based products, teacher materials, television programming, feature film, videos and toys.
 Scholastic distributes its products and services through a variety of channels, including proprietary school-based book clubs, school-based book fairs, retail stores, schools, libraries and television networks; and Scholastic.com.”17

-The advocacy of Mindfulness by a corporate giant such as Scholastic is a prime example of how Eastern beliefs are being endorsed and disseminated in the culture.
+The advocacy of Mindfulness by a corporate giant such as Scholastic and by others is a prime example of how Eastern beliefs are being endorsed and disseminated in the culture.
 Is this not a type of therapy being foisted on children without parental consent?
 Are children, especially in the lower grades, able to handle such information?
 Should children be made to worry about their emotions?
 At the very least, using Mindfulness should be a decision for a parent, not for the school or educators.

 Parents would benefit from monitoring carefully what is going on in their child’s classroom.
 They need to ask for information on all the activities are that take place in the class.
 Parents can talk to the teacher or principal and ask to opt their child out based on religious views.
 Even if the school denies that Mindfulness is religious, the parent can state that it conflicts with his or her faith.